uccser/cs-field-guide/text/chapters/en-coding-encryption.md

 S: 10          R: 5          L: 2
 ```

 "E" is the most common letter in the English alphabet.
 It is therefore a reasonable guess that "J" in the ciphertext represents "E" in the plaintext.
 Because "J" is 5 letters ahead of "E" in the alphabet, we can guess that the key is 5.
 If you put the ciphertext into the above interactive and set a key of 5, you will find that this is indeed the correct key.
-If it hadn't been (i.e. the output was still garbled), we could have then tried assuming that "J" is "T".
-This would give a key of 16 (note that when counting, we needed to go back to "A" when we got to "Z").
+If it hadn't been (i.{interactive name="caesar-cipher" type="in-page"}

 The message you should have gotten is: